 - iii.
 Cross section details of the fill to be placed on the lot. - iv.
 Cross section details of swales that are required to direct runoff to the street or other approved outfall. - v.
 Cross section detail with elevations of the driveway and driveway culvert (if applicable) where the driveway crosses a roadside swale. - 5.
 Small Sites shall be developed in accordance with Section 4.389.B, Div.
 9, Article 4 to ensure absolute minimal impact on adjacent property; however the use of perimeter berms is discouraged.
 Approaches on Small Sites shall be stem wall foundations, extended footers, concrete piers, or treated wood pilings to achieve required finished floor elevations while avoiding the need for excessive fill and perimeter berms.
 Within Redevelopment Zoning Districts the maximum slope of fill on the lot must not exceed 10:1 for structures (H:V).
-See Section 12.1.04 and Figures 12-5 and 12-11 for reference.
+See Figure 12-11 and Figure 12-5 in Section 12.1.04 for reference.